 - Younger than 60 years at first diagnosis of sebaceous neoplasm (1 point)

-- Presence of one or more sebaceous neoplasms (1 point; 2 points if 2 or more)
+- Presence of one or more sebaceous neoplasms (0 points for one; 2 points if 2 or more)

 - Personal history of Lynch-related malignancy (1 point)